obsidianmd/obsidian-help/en/How to/Working with multiple notes.md

 ### 2. You can also create new panes by splitting

 To create other layouts, you can split the current pane in half either horizontally or vertically.
-Do this with the menu at the top right of the pane, use the command palette, or set a [[Use hotkeys]].
+Do this with the menu at the top right of the pane, use the command palette, or [[Custom hotkeys#Setting hotkeys|set a hotkey]].

 ![[Pasted image 16.png]]